 We have a misconception that psychological disorder, whether mood, anxiety or addictive disorder, are unable to work, are to some extent permanently disabled.
 This is inaccurate.
 There is, admittedly, a high potential for a person with a major depressive episode, panic disorder, or alcoholism, to have recurrent problems with their disorder.
 But, again, this does not mean that they are unable to work even if they are not working to peak efficiency.

 Then we have the issue of “rest” versus “productivity.”
-A person is more likely to recover if they remain productive.
+Patient communication is needed to determine whether a person is more likely to recover if they remain productive.
 Withdrawing them from their work and society is often more detrimental than providing them with daily, although sometimes moderated, daily responsibility.

 Thus, the terms disorder and disability are not synonymous.
 The former refers to a diagnosable disease or condition, and the latter refers to a degree of compromise, often temporary, that results from the disorder.